alexzanotti/military_aircraft_milestone_project_2/README.md

 ### User Story 6
 * As a user who wants to test their military aircraft knowledge, I want to be able to receive feedback on how well i understand the information about the aircraft
 ![alt text](assets/images/readme/userStorySix.png "User Story 6")

+## Development Planes

+### Strategy Plane
+The strategy incorporates the user story needs.
+This website will focus on the following target audience, divided into three main categories:

+* Are military aircraft enthusiasts
+* Are interested in learning more about fighter aircraft
+* Want to test their military aircraft knowledge

+#### Personality
+* Bright
+* Thoughtful
+* Diligent
+* Persistent
+* Rational

+#### Demographic
+* Age - 18-60
+* Gender - Male
+* Education - Some College

+### Scope Plane
+In scope for this project are the following requirements:

+* Images of the best fighter aircraft in the world.
+* Learn more about where the best fighter aircraft in the world are located.
+* Learn more about the performance of the fighter aircraft, such as the top speed, maxiumum altitude etc.
+* Be able to contact the admin of the site for any enquiries
+* Test knowledge of the fighter aircraft
+* Receive feedback on how well i understand the information about the fighter aircraft

+### Structure Plane
+The structure of the website will be as follows:
+* Home Page
+* Aircraft Page
+* Quiz Page
+* Contact Page

+### Skeleton Plane
+In order to complete the skeleton plane, wireframes were made using [Balsamiq](https://balsamiq.com/).